The Disneyland Paris Castle: Full Guide to Le Château de la Belle au Bois Dormant!

 One of my favorite aspects of this castle is that on one of the towers, you can see golden snails decorating the edges of a turret.
 This is to pay homage to France’s culinary specialty: escargot!

-Inside the castle, you’ll find the entrances to two shops.
+Once you walk through the Disneyland Paris castle gates, you’ll find the entrances of two shops.
 One of the shops is called La Boutique du Château.
 This shop has lots of Christmas ornaments and decorations.
 Another shop is called Merlin l’Enchanteur.
 When you enter this shop, you’ll see lots of crystal decorations, etched glass, and Disney figurines.
+We thought that it was pretty cool that there were shops located on the main floor of the castle!

 30th Anniversary Refurbishment

-The castle was recently renovated in preparation for Disneyland Paris’s 30th Anniversary in 2022.
+The Disneyland Paris castle was recently renovated in preparation for Disneyland Paris’s 30th Anniversary in 2022.
 The refurbishment took a total of 12 months and over 50,000 hours

 The castle was re-painted in 14 shades of pink, over 41,000 gold leaves were applied, and 19,900 slate tiles were installed on the roof.

-Tracy Eck supervised the refurbishment project.
-She’s the Art Director for Walt Disney Imagineering Paris — Design & Show Quality.
+Tracy Eck, the Art Director for Disneyland Paris, supervised the refurbishment project.
 She worked alongside French experts to update the castle to really make it shine.

-The renovation even received a special article highlighting its advancement in Architectural Digest.
-(The article is linked here.)
+The renovation even received a special article highlighting its advancement in Architectural Digest

 The Disneyland Paris Castle at Dusk